Skip to content

 The Ninoshenh Fund

 Donations and proceeds from all fundraising sales go into the Ninoshenh fund.
 The Ninoshenh fund aims at reducing financial barriers to support.
-This can include funding supports like (Doula) Birth Workers, Natural Health Practitioner, and Counseling.
+This can include funding supports like (Doula) Birth Workers, Natural Health Practitioners, and Counseling.
 It can also include resources such as food deliveries and emergency supplies.

 We’re here to help